 - Two Thousand Rupee Note

-INR is managed by RBI.
+RBI manages INR.
 This means the regulation and control of INR are taken care of by the Reserve bank of India.
-The government of India, only upon the advice of the RBI, decides on the issue of various denominations of banknotes.
+Only upon the advice of the RBI, the government of India decides on the issue of various denominations of banknotes.
 The RBI manages all the Indian currency-related operations by means of nineteen Issue offices that are located at Belapur, Bangalore, Ahmedabad, Bhubaneshwar, Kolkata, Lucknow, Kanpur, Jammu, Jaipur, Chennai, Hyderabad, Guwahati, Chandigarh, Patna, New Delhi, Nagpur, Mumbai, and Thiruvananthapuram.
 These Issue offices receive new banknotes from the printing presses.
 The New Delhi, Hyderabad, Mumbai, and Kolkata are the first ones to receive coins from the mints.
 The small coins are stocked at the small coin depots and the rupee notes and banknotes at the currency chests.

 Security Issues in INR

-- The terrorists take fake currencies into their use for successfully being able to cripple the economy of India and to pave ways for economic terror.
+- The terrorists take fake currencies into their use to successfully cripple India’s economy and pave ways for economic terror.
 Duplicate Indian currency is one of the tactics used by Econo-Jihad of terrorist groups whose only aim is to spread hatred and terrorism all across the globe.
 The neighboring countries send millions of dollars to India for terrorism purposes.
 The involvement of ISI is very prominent in this terrorism racket.

-- For eliminating the issues pertaining to fake currencies and minimizing terrorism from the country, the government of India came up with a perfect strategy named “Demonetization”.
-This strategy was implemented overnight where ₹ 500 and ₹ 1000 notes were banned by the government.
-Only ₹ 500 and ₹ 1000 note was banned by the government because these were the highest value notes during that time and the duplication of these notes was comparatively more than the lower value notes.
+- For eliminating the issues pertaining to fake currencies and minimizing terrorism from the country, the government of India came up with a perfect strategy named “Demonetization.”
+This strategy was implemented overnight, where ₹ 500 and ₹ 1000 notes were banned by the government.
+The government banned only ₹ 500 and ₹ 1000 note because these were the highest value notes during that time, and the duplication of these notes was comparatively more than the lower value notes.

-- The government of India offered numerous security features in the Indian currency notes of all denomination value for keeping them completely safe from counterfeiting.
-It is very substantial for people to know about the security features with respect to each and every Indian currency notes of various denomination values for ensuring that they are not getting fooled by criminals.
+- India’s government offered numerous security features in the Indian currency notes of all denomination value for keeping them completely safe from counterfeiting.
+It is very substantial for people to know about the security features regarding every Indian currency notes of various denomination values to ensure that they are not getting fooled by criminals.

-- For example INR 500 note which is newly issued by the Reserve Bank of India is grey in colour with a dimension of 63mm*150mm and a theme of Red Fort while the 2000 Rs note is magenta in color with a dimension of 66 mm * 166 mm and a theme of India’s very first venture that is Motif of Mangalayan.
+- For example, the INR 500 note, which is newly issued by the Reserve Bank of India, is grey in color with a dimension of 63mm*150mm and a theme of Red Fort, while the 2000 Rs note is magenta in color with a dimension of 66 mm * 166 mm and a theme of India’s very first venture that is Motif of Mangalayan.
 Both these notes have a see-through register and latent image in the denominational numeral.

 INR is the official currency for India.
 INR stands for Indian Rupee.
-RBI is the only body that is charged with the responsibility of the issue of currency notes and its circulation.
-Reserve Bank of India Act, 1934 decides the RBI’s role with respect to currency management.
-One rupee coins are the lowest denomination value in India while INR 2000 is the highest denomination value in the country.
-The government of India came up with new INR 500 and INR 2000 notes a few days after demonetization that has various security features to disallow duplication of the same.
+RBI is the only body charged with the responsibility of the issue of currency notes and its circulation.
+Reserve Bank of India Act, 1934, decides the RBI’s role with respect to currency management.
+One rupee coin is the lowest denomination value in India, while INR 2000 is the country’s highest denomination value.
+India’s government came up with new INR 500 and INR 2000 notes a few days after demonetization that has various security features to disallow duplication of the same.